How we can help you

 - Recent X-rays or medical images and their reports, if applicable

 - Activities to keep you entertained while waiting (for example, a book, music player with headphones, crosswords).
-There is also a television and magazines available in the waiting area

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.

 We are a teaching hospital and student doctors or nurses may be involved and supervised by senior staff during your visit.
 You have the right to say no. If you do so, this will no impact in any way on the services we will provide.
+We will discuss with you any research projects that are relevant to your condition and whether you would like to participate.